eugnsp/es_la/README.md

 ## Synopsis

 This is a linear algebra library that is being developed mostly for educational purposes.
-It is also extensively used in the [`es_fe` library](https://github.com/eugnsp/es_fe) for finite elements.
+It is also extensively used in the [`esf` library](https://github.com/eugnsp/esf) for finite elements.

 ## Main features